-The Cloisters were once the busiest parts of the abbey as this is where the monks spent most of their time.
-This is where they meditated, exercised and they also head to the other monastic buildings through here.
-The current cloisters in the building date from the 13th to 15th centuries as they had to be reconstructed after a fire in 1298.
-There is also a memorial fountain in the cloister garth that pays respects to Lancelot Capability Brown, an English landscape architect known as the last of the greats from the 18th century.
+The Cloisters were once the busiest parts of the abbey, where the monks meditated and exercised.
+The current cloisters date from the 13th to 15th centuries; they were reconstructed after a fire in 1298.
+There is also a memorial fountain in the cloister garth which pays respects to Lancelot Capability Brown, an English landscape architect known as the last of the greats from the 18th century.

-Henry VII Chapel was constructed in the 16th century and was dedicated to Virgin Mary, giving it the name Lady Chapel.
-It is the burial place of more than 15 kings and queens, including Queen Elizabeth I, Edward V, Richard Duke of York, George II and many more.
-Henry VII spent huge sums for the construction of the Lady Chapel, but it wasn’t completed until almost 6 years after his death.
-Later, to honor his wishes, the king and his wife were buried under their magnificent bronze effigies.
+Henry VII Chapel was constructed in the 16th century, and dedicated to the Virgin Mary.
+It is the burial place of over 15 kings and queens, including Queen Elizabeth I, Edward V, Richard Duke of York, and George II.
+Henry VII spent huge sums on its construction, but it wasn’t completed until almost 6 years after his death.
+To honor his wishes, the king and his wife were buried under bronze effigies.

-More About Henry VII Lady ChapelBecause of the death of Henry III, the reconstruction of the abbey stopped mid-way and the old nave made with Norman architecture remained attached to the new building.
-The reconstruction then began in 1376 and took almost 150 years to complete.
-The new design closely resembled the old design, but the decoration wasn’t as lavish as the eastern part of the abbey.
-It is situated at the western end of the abbey and also holds many graves and memorials, including Charles Darwin, Sir Winston Churchill, and Stephen Hawking.
+About Henry VII ChapelAfter Henry III’s death, the abbey’s reconstruction stopped mid-way and the old Norman nave remained attached.
+The reconstruction restarted in 1376 and took almost 150 years to complete.
+The new design closely resembled the old design, but the decoration wasn’t as lavish.
+It also holds graves and memorials of Charles Darwin, Sir Winston Churchill, and Stephen Hawking.

-Westminster Abbey has been holding choir and music every day for more than a thousand years.
+Westminster Abbey has been holding choir and music every day for over a thousand years.
 If you visit the abbey on any day, you will be able to hear the choir singing from their stalls, a tradition that goes back to the 10th century.
-There are also other stalls in the Choir that are assigned to clergy, officers, and the High Commissioners of the Commonwealth countries for when they attend the abbey’s services.
+Other stalls in the Choir are assigned to clergy, officers, and the High Commissioners of the Commonwealth countries when they attend the abbey’s services.

-One of the oldest surviving parts of Westminster Abbey, the Pyx Chamber is a low vaulted room that is a part of the Undercroft.
-It lies off the East Cloister underneath the monks’ dormitory.
-It gets its name from “Trial of Pyx”, a trial that melted down measured silver to show that the coinage was pure.
-It may have been used as a sacristy (storage for religious objects) during Henry III.
-Later on, a large medieval chest used to hold vestments, and other chests included important documents like foreign policies and treaties.
+One of the oldest surviving parts, the Pyx Chamber is a low vaulted room, part of the Undercroft.
+It lies off the East Cloister under the monks’ dormitory and gets its name from ‘Trial of Pyx’.
+It may have been used as a sacristy (storage for religious objects) during Henry III’s reign.
+Later, medieval chests for vestments and other important documents like treaties were stored here.

-One of the most precious and famous pieces of furniture in the world, the Coronation Chair sits in St George’s Chapel in Westminster Abbey.
-For coronations, the chair is placed facing the High Altar and has been in use since 1308.
-King Edward I gave the order to make a chair enclosing the famous Stone of Scone, a stone upon which many Scottish monarchs sat for hundreds of years.
-This chair has been used for 38 coronations for the reigning monarchs and also 14 queen consorts who had separate coronation ceremonies.
+One of the most precious pieces of furniture in the world, the Coronation Chair sits in St George’s Chapel.
+Since 1308, the chair has been placed facing the High Altar for coronations.
+It encloses the Stone of Scone, upon which many Scottish monarchs sat for years.
+This chair was used for 38 coronations for reigning monarchs and 14 queen consorts who had separate coronation ceremonies.

-Located 16 meters above the abbey floor, the Queen's Diamond Jubilee Galleries allow you to experience amazing views of the Palace of Westminster and the Chapter House on your way up.
-It holds some of the most prized possessions of the abbey, including the Liber Regalis, a 14th century guide to coronations and funerals, Henry VII's effigy head, a life-like effigy that is the only thing surviving the King's funeral, the Royal Marriage License of Prince William and his wife, Kate Middleton, and much more.
+Located 16 meters above the Floor, the Galleries allow you to see the Palace of Westminster and Chapter House on your way up.
+It holds some of the most prized possessions, including the Liber Regalis, a 14th-century guide to coronations and funerals, Henry VII's effigy head, the only thing surviving the King's funeral, the Royal Marriage License of Prince William and Kate Middleton, and more.

 The interior of Westminster Abbey is predominantly Gothic, characterized by pointed arches, ribbed vaults, and flying buttresses.